JarekB-dev/KitchenMakers/README.md

 - Portfolio image 8 - [Photo by Sidekix Media from Unsplash.com](https://unsplash.com/photos/oCw5_evbWyI).

-## All images where used for educational purposes only.
+## All images were used for educational purposes only.

 <a name="acknowledgments"></a>